opensearch-project/documentation-website/_field-types/supported-field-types/knn-vector.md

 Binary format is available for the following k-NN search types:

-- [Approximate k-NN]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/): Supports binary vectors only for the Faiss engine with HNSW and IVF algorithms.
+- [Approximate k-NN]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/): Supports binary vectors only for the Faiss engine with the HNSW and IVF algorithms.
 - [Script score k-NN]({{site.url}}{{site.baseurl}}/search-plugins/knn/knn-score-script/): Enables the use of binary vectors in script scoring.
 - [Painless extensions]({{site.url}}{{site.baseurl}}/search-plugins/knn/painless-functions/): Allows the use of binary vectors with Painless scripting extensions.

 ### Requirements

-There are several requirements for using binary vectors in OpenSearch k-NN plugin:
+There are several requirements for using binary vectors in the OpenSearch k-NN plugin:

 - The `data_type` of the binary vector index must be `binary`.
 - The `space_type` of the binary vector index must be `hamming`.
 - The `dimension` of the binary vector index must be a multiple of 8.
 - You must convert your binary data into 8-bit signed integers (`int8`) in the [-128, 127] range.
-For example, the binary sequence of eight bits `0, 1, 1, 0, 0, 0, 1, 1` must be converted into its equivalent byte value of `99` to be used as a binary vector input.
+For example, the binary sequence of 8 bits `0, 1, 1, 0, 0, 0, 1, 1` must be converted into its equivalent byte value of `99` to be used as a binary vector input.

 ### Example: HNSW